renpy/renpy/sphinx/source/thequestion.rst

 Script of The Question
 ======================

 This is the main script.rpy file of The Question.
-For the full script of The Question, open it in the Ren'Py launcher, or visit `https://github.com/renpy/renpy/tree/master/the_question`_.
+For the full code of The Question, open it in the Ren'Py lanucher, or visit `https://github.com/renpy/renpy/tree/master/the_question`_.

 ::